JyotinderSingh/Cerealib/README.md

 ## Cerealib - A High Performance Serialization Library for Java

-Cerealib is a fast serialization library for Java which supports all Java Primitives.
+Cerealib is a fast serialization library for Java which supports all Java Primitives, Strings, and Primitive Arrays - and offers many performance benefits over the default Java Serialization implementation.

 For real world usage and reference, try out the code in the [CerealibSandbox](./CerealibSandbox/src) module!